 Janon D. “JD” Ellis, Spaatz #661, retired after 23 years of service in the U.S. Air Force where he earned the rating of master navigator.
-JD remains active in CAP and currently serves as the Deputy Chief of Staff for Cadet Programs, Mid-Atlantic Region, and the National Cadet Advisory Council Senior Advisor.
-He is currently employed as a USAF government civilian.
+JD remains active in CAP and currently serves as the Mid-Atlantic Region Chief of Staff and the National Cadet Advisory Council Senior Advisor.
+He is currently employed as a USAF government civilian

 Matthew J. Chirik, Spaatz #2135, currently serves as the Spaatz Association Liaison to Civil Air Patrol National Headquarters and as Cadet Activities Officer for the Mid-Atlantic Region.
 Having joined CAP in 2011, he has served in various roles including Squadron Commander and as a Staff Officer/Director at the Group, Wing, and Region levels.
 Additionally, he has attended and served on staff at several national activities including Hawk Mountain Ranger School, National Blue Beret, and the National Character and Leadership Symposium at the U.S. Air Force Academy.
 Chirik is a permanent member of the Ranger and Medical Staff at Hawk Mountain Ranger School, having earned the grades of Advanced Ranger and Medic First Class.
 He is currently a rated Incident Commander and active in the CAP emergency services program.
 Chirik's service in the emergency services field extends beyond CAP into his professional life where he works full time as a Firefighter/EMT and Hazardous Materials Technician.